Oliver-Loeffler/FXFileChooser/README.md

 | `directorychooser.properties` | `directory.chooser.icon.size` | Configures the size of directory and drive icons (24px by default) |
 | `filechooser.properties`     | `directory.chooser.icon.size` | Configures the size of icons in file chooser (usually 32px) |
 | `swingfilechooser.properties` | `use.javafx.platform.directory.chooser` | Configures if the JavaFX platform directory chooser is used or not.
 Defaults to false |

+## Support

+If you like this work and if it is kind of useful four your purpose, I'd be happy if you could [by me a coffee](buymeacoffee.com/?via=raumzeitfalle), thanks!
+I also appreciate comments and feedback on how it works OR how it unfortunately not works so well.